freddie090/Cancer_BarCode_Sim_CBC/README.md

 CBC currently runs on [julia](https://julialang.org/) version >= 1.4.0

+n.b. that because CBC requires `RCall`, it also requires a version of [R](https://www.r-project.org/).
+Details on how to get `RCall` working with `julia` can be found [here](https://juliainterop.github.io/RCall.jl/stable/installation/).

-CBC can be loaded on a local or remote machine by running
+CBC can be loaded on a local or remote machine by downloading the 6 CBC `.jl` files and running
 ```julia
 include CBC_Sim_Init.jl
 ```
+in julia from within the CBC directory.

 ## Simulation Design